Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 - Privacy Risk Management

 ## The Compliance Data Administrator Role Group
-Like the Compliance Administrator, there are similarly-named roles for Compliance Data Administrator in Azure AD and in Microsoft Purview.
+Like the Compliance Administrator, the Compliance Data Administrator has similarly-named roles in Azure AD and in Microsoft Purview.
+Their permission sets more closely align than the permissions sets between the Azure AD and Microsoft Purview Compliance Administrator roles.

-Unlike the Microsoft Purview Compliance Administrator, the Microsoft Purview Compliance Data Administrator has full access to data in Content Explorer.
-However, the Microsoft Purview Compliance Data Administrator does not have administrative access to other areas, including
+The Compliance Data Administrator has access to the following areas:
+- Data Classification > Classifiers
+- Data Classification > Content Explorer (cannot list or view content)
-- Activity Explorer
+- Data Classification > Activity Explorer
+- Alerts, Policies, Roles & Scopes > Adaptive Scopes
+- Solutions
+  - Content Search
+  - Data Loss Prevention
+  - Information Protection
+  - Information Barriers
+  - Records Management
+  - Privacy Risk Management
+  - Subject Rights Request

+The Compliance Data Administrator does not have access to the following areas
+- Roles & Scopes > Permissions
+- Solutions
   - Communication Compliance
-- eDiscovery
-- Data Loss Prevention
+  - Data Lifecycle Management > Exchange (Legacy)
+  - Insider Risk Management